 Rosin is a natural solventless concentrated extract of plant material.
-It’s made by applying a set temperature and amount of force to secrete an extract often having a sap like consistency.
+It’s made by applying a set temperature and amount of force to secrete an extract that often has a sap like consistency.
 It can also be referred to as solventless hash oil (SHO).

 What is a rosin press?

 A rosin press is a machine that uses pressure and heat to squeeze out rosin from cannabis plant.
 Depending on its design, a rosin press can have one of five means to provide pressure to squeeze the plates together: manual, hydraulic, pneumatic, electric, or hybrid (a combination of electric and other types of power).

 What is a solvent?

 A solvent is usually a chemical, such as butane, propane, CO2, or ethanol, that is used to dissolve cannabis trichome heads in the process of solvent-based extraction.
 No solvents are used in rosin pressing.

 What things do I need to make rosin?

 - A rosin press